asugar13/Minerva/deliverables/product.md

    * Present the arguments for each alternative.
    * Explain why the option you decided on makes the most sense for your team/product/users.
 * Essentially, we want to understand how (and why) you ended up with your current product plan.

+* We were not clear on exactly what we were building.
+There was some confusion as to whether we woud be doing a mobile app, desktop app or website.
+It was determined that a mobile app was not the correct platform as screen real estate was too small.
+We finalized on a desktop app as that would be what we are most comfortable with.
+* A few team members brought up similar scheduling websites, mainly semester.ly.
+It is very similar to our idea.
+We now know that we need to include more specific filtering option than semester.ly.
+* For project boards we considered Jira, Kyber and Trello.
+We settled on Trello as it was lightweight, free and easy to use.